jaeggerr/NSString-SHA3/README.md

 ```

-You can test by yourself here
+You can compare the results here (this is not my website)
 http://sha3calculator.appspot.com/